 We’ll be staying at the Färna Herrgård (manor) for four nights of our trip, with one night spent camping in tents in the Swedish wilderness.
 All camping supplies will be provided, including a three-season Swedish sleeping bag.
 Please note that there may not be access to a toilet during the night spent in wolf territory.

 Our trip begins at Stockholm's Arlanda airport at 3 p.m. on Day 1.
 We recommend you arrive in Stockholm by 2 p.m. that day so you can meet the group at Terminal 5 by Tourist Information at 3 p.m.
 We will transfer together by road for two hours to Skinnskatteberg.
 We cannot wait for delayed flights, so you'll have to hire a taxi for the two-hour transfer to Färna village if you miss the transfer.
 If traveling directly to Färna by car or public transport, please arrive by 5 p.m.

 Our trip concludes on Day 6, with drop-off at Avesta Krylbo train station near Skinnskatteberg.
 We will book you a train ticket to Stockholm Central Station or Stockholm Arlanda Airport, whichever you prefer.
 If leaving Sweden directly after our trip, we recommend booking a flight that departs no earlier than 7 p.m. or planning to stay an extra night in Stockholm before heading onwards.
-If you’d like to extend your trip, we’re happy to provide suggestions for things to do and see in the area on your own.

 Most dietary restrictions can be accommodated, though in most cases ingredients can’t be substituted or omitted from particular dishes.
 If you have a severe allergy, please contact us to find out if this is the right trip for you.